Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 #### Component: amount

 <!--theme:info-->
->**Note:** amount component is needed for CVV check only if it is initiated with charge request.
+>CVV check required amount component only if it is initiated with charge request.
 See [Payload](#charge-request-payload-example) examples for more details.

 |Variable    |  Type| Maximum Length | Description/Values|
 |---------|----------|----------------|---------|